Auction Commercial Property

 - reviewing auction packs and advising you on the same

-- raising enquiries prior or at the auction;
+- raising enquiries prior to or at the auction;

 - the purchase process of the property if you are successful at the auction (including meeting the requirements of your lender).